This post contains affiliate links. Read the full disclosure here.

 5 from 1 review

 With just 12 ingredients, these Nutella muffins are perfect for the Nutella lover in your life!
-These rich and moist muffins are stuffed with Nutella and loaded up with chocolate chips.
+These fluffy and moist muffins are stuffed with Nutella and loaded up with chocolate chips.
 They’re made in one bowl, and you don’t need a mixer.
-Plus, you can easily make these nutella filled muffins dairy-free!

 Close-up of chocolate-swirl muffins on a brown surface.
 One muffin is cut open, revealing a rich chocolate center.
 A swirl of chocolate in a bowl is visible.